 All members are invited to attend the cooperative’s annual meeting.
 The state of the cooperative will be discussed at this meeting, and members can directly affect the operation of the cooperative by voting for directors on a one-member-one-vote basis.

 Does MJM generate electricity?

-No. MJM is a distribution cooperative.
+No, MJM is a distribution cooperative.
 It constructs and maintains the power lines and substations necessary to deliver power to their rural members but does not generate that power.
 MJM purchases its power wholesale from Wabash Valley Power Association in Indianapolis, Ind.
-Wabash Valley is a generation and transmission cooperative and transmits electricity to 28 cooperatives like MJM across Illinois, Indiana, Michigan, and Missouri.
+Wabash Valley is a generation and transmission cooperative and transmits electricity to 26 cooperatives like MJM across Illinois, Indiana, Ohio, and Missouri.